0xf0f/codenode/README.md

 > Creates a modified version of a writer type
 > which prints out some extra info when encountering
 > an error to give a better ballpark idea of what caused it.
+> Used in codenode.dump/dumps to implement the debug parameter.
 >
 >
 > #### Parameters